-- 1. Students working on the nursing prerequisites are keeping in touch with the nursing department while these are being completed.
+- 1. Students working on the nursing prerequisites are keeping in touch with the\nursing department while these are being completed.
 During this time these students are called "prenursing" students. - 2.
 Applicant and transfer student determination for course (s) equivalency will be on a case by case basis and decided by the TMCC Department of Nursing Director, nursing faculty and/or nursing application review committee. - 3.
-Admission application includes completion of the application form, completion of a mission statement and submission of two references. - 4.
-The mission statement is to be a two page essay on why you desire to become a nurse, written in essay format and utilizing APA format if resources are used. - 5.
-Two references should be submitted using reference forms from the nursing director.
-Requirements for the references will be on the form itself. - Availability for an interview is encouraged with awareness that the director will contact you for a time when you can meet with her and the faculty. - Nursing students are those selected for admission into nursing classes only after meeting the standard admission requirements of TMCC.
+Admission application includes completion of the application form, completion of an admission essay statement and submission of two references. - 4.
+An admission essay is to be a two page essay on why you desire to become a nurse, written in essay format and utilizing APA format if resources are used. - 5.
+Two references, preferably an instructor and previous employer should be submitted. - 6.
+Availability for an interview is encouraged with awareness that the director will contact you for a time when you can meet with her and the faculty. - 7.
+Nursing students are those selected for admission into nursing classes only after meeting the standard admission requirements of TMCC.